carterapp/expdf/README.md

 Basic PDF functionality for Elixir.
 Relies on erlguten.
 Not in anyway a stable API at the moment

+# Usage

+See the testcases for a few examples

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed